openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note that the authentication request might only include request parameters and not be targeted to a particular `authorization_endpoint`, in which case, ther user must use particular Self-Issued OP application to scan the QR code with such request.

-Note: Such an authentication request might result in a large QR code, especially when including a `claims` parameter and extensive registration data.
+Such an authentication request might result in a large QR code, especially when including a `claims` parameter and extensive registration data.
 A RP MAY consider to use a `request_uri` in such a case.

 # Self-Issued OpenID Provider Authentication Response {#siop-authentication-response}